zach-zhiling-zheng/Linker-Mutation/README.md

 **Method R:**

-Heteroatom Replacement by swapping out atoms in the linker with different heteroatoms (e.g., replace a carbon atom with a nitrogen or sulfur atom)
+Heteroatom Replacement by swapping out atoms in the linker with different heteroatoms (e.g., replace a carbon atom with a nitrogen or sulfur atom):

 ```python
 "{""messages"": [{""role"": ""system"", ""content"": ""You are an AI assistant with expertise in organic chemistry.
 Your task is to make theoretical modifications to a given SMILES code of a MOF linker.
 Your objective is to swap out atoms in the linker with different heteroatoms (e.g., replace a carbon atom with a nitrogen or sulfur atom), while adhering to general chemical rules and bonding constraints, such as ensuring ring stability and proper valence for atoms.
 The user can choose from three mutation actions: